Being a Designer is More Than Understanding the Rules

 Typically, actual design work begins once the developmental edit is complete.
 The manuscript must be ready for others to begin reading it, and then we can begin developing the visual structure of the book.

-Typesetting of the book takes place after the layout is created and approved, and then only once ALL edits are complete in the manuscript—after line edits and copyedits.
+Typesetting of the book—the importing processing of the final manuscript—takes place after the layout is created and approved, and then only once ALL edits are complete in the manuscript—after line edits and copy edits.

-If the book will be sold through distributors, you will want at least the cover, if not a full advanced reader copy (or galley), to be completed months in advance of your planned publication date.
+If the book will be sold through distributors, you will want at least the cover, if not a full advanced reader copy (or galley), to be completed months before your planned publication date.
 This allows time for your promotional efforts, including book reviews.

 One of the great debates in the world of graphic designers is whether the style of the designer should be apparent.
 On the one hand, we work to solve visual problems in a way that reflects the brand and identity of the client we are designing for—not ourselves.
 Nonetheless, designers are also artists and put their stamp on the message being delivered.